RobotDisco/crafting-interpreters/jlox/README.md

     # I assume you want to learn as little about nix as possible; install devenv.
     nix-env -iA devenv -f https://github.com/NixOS/nixpkgs/tarball/nixpkgs-unstable

+I believe you can get by if you have a copy of Java 8+ and gradle, however you would like to install them.

 ## Usage

     # Enter the development environment.